mraad/spark-csv-es/README.md

 #
 # oid - optional document identifier field
 # geo - the last two parameters indicate the lon and lat field indexes in the csv file.
-# date - the last parameter indicates how to parse the csv date field.
+# date-iso - the last parameter indicates how to parse the csv date field.
 # grid - field name, lon index, lat index, grid size in meters
 #
 fields=\
   oid,object_id,0;\
   geo,loc,1,2;\
   grid,gid,1,2,1000\
-  date,a_date,3,YYYY-MM-dd;\
+  date-iso,a_date,3,YYYY-MM-dd HH:mm:ss;\
   string,a_string,4;\
   int,a_int,4;\
   float,a_float,5
 ```

-The fields of type `date` will be expanded to additional properties of type `integer` named in the following convention:
+The fields of type `date-iso` will be expanded to additional properties of type `integer` named in the following convention:

 * property_yy - the date year
 * property_mm - the date month